-Measuring the performance of your team isn’t just about getting an honest glimpse into its productivity - it’s critical to the success of your business.
-A continuous performance management approach supported by modern tools motivates people to accomplish their goals, but also to build more meaningful relationships with their managers and grow within the organization.
+Tracking employee performance isn’t just about getting an honest glimpse into its productivity - it’s critical to the success of your business.
+A continuous employee performance management approach supported by modern tools motivates people to accomplish their goals, but also to build more meaningful relationships with their managers and grow within the organization.

-In other words, it supports the human experience that matters so much to every employee in the modern workplace.
+In other words, employee performance supports the human experience that matters so much to every employee in the modern workplace.
 The 2019 Deloitte Global Human Capital Trends report revealed that 84% of respondents consider the human experience as an important issue to their organization.

 Now you see why tracking it can make such a difference in how you achieve business objectives.
-But how do you get started?
+But what is it in the first place?

 Employee performance refers to the effectiveness of workers in accomplishing their tasks and delivering results.
 But that’s just one side of the coin.
 The other is about how organizations manage, develop, and stimulate employees to achieve better results - a cornerstone for how an organization performs.